Thor110/Expanded-Galaxy-Hood/README.md

 launcher.bat - is for choosing between KotOR1, KotOR2 & BoSSR and is installed to the main game directory.

+launcher.exe - this is not supported for Brotherhood at the moment, please use the batch file for the time being.

 ## Repository folder and file structure
 # Folders
 Expanded Galaxy Hood Installer - the brotherhood installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.